jojobautistaum/tech-blog/README.md

 ## Description

 The Tech Blog app will allow you to view posts.
 It will also allow you to add, delete and edit post when you are logged in.
-You are encouraged to created your credential in order to use all available functionality of the app.
+You are encouraged to create your credential in order to use all available functionality of the app.

 ## Table of Contents